Vasileios20/simeio-therapy/README.md

 Find a detailed section on [TESTING.md](TESTING.md).

 # Credits

+Through the development [W3 schools](https://www.w3schools.com/) was consulted for HTML and CSS.

 ## Code Used
 * [Rising Women](https://rising-women.herokuapp.com/mentors/) To create the cards to the About Us Page.